lucien-van-duijnhoven/lucien-base-pack/README.md

 # lucien-base-pack

-A group of packages that I use in all sorts of projecs.
+A group of vscode extentions I use.